G. Peignot et Fils: G. Peignot et Fils Foundry (1898)

 In 1898, Gustave Peignot distributes to his children an equal parts of stocks and appoints Georges Peignot, his second son, as co-manager.
 The company's name changes for "G. Peignot & Fils" (G. Peignot & Sons).
 He dies in 1899.

 Georges Peignot continues the production of fixed spaces, causing significant growth in sales, and launches studies for new typefaces.
 The quality of fonts puts foundry G. Peignot et Fils at the forefront.
 In 12 years, Georges Peignot creates many typefaces: Grasset, Auriol, Cochin, Garamond-Peignot, Bellery-Desfontaines, Naudin, Guy-Arnoux.
 He also publishes a Specimen, great typefaces catalog (still highly sought, 600 pages, 2 volumes).

 In 1904, to address growth of sales, G. Peignot et Fils built a new plant at the corner of Cabanis and Ferrus streets.
 In 1911-1912, Georges Peignot sends in South America his two young brothers, Lucien and Rémy, looking for distributors.
 The company is at its peak.

-But war brakes out in 1914.
+But war breaks out in 1914.
 Volunteer for the front, Adjudant Georges Peignot is killed by a bullet to the forehead at the head of his section, Sept.
 28, 1915, near Givenchy.
 His four brothers also die.

 The legacy of Georges Peignot is taken hostage by infighting: in 1919, his own mother, Marie Laporte-Peignot, requires its children or their widows the payment of a substantial sum (1 million of French francs, equivalent of USD [2015] 1,4 million) in the form of a capital increase to its competitor Deberny (founded by Balzac in 1826), owned by Charles Tuleu (heir of Alexandre de Berny and husband of Jane Peignot-Tuleu).
 In 1923, G. Peignot et Fils foundry disappears, victim of the merger between Deberny foundry (2.6 million, including the 1 million Peignot subsidy) and G. Peignot & Fils foundry (4.1 million).
 The new company's name relegates Peignot's name in background: the new entity is indeed called "Deberny et Peignot" and commonly called "Deberny".
 Against all logic (the manager is usually chosen by the majority shareholder), the manager of the small Deberny foundry, Robert Girard, under whom the old foundry Deberny had collapsed, takes the reins of the new entity.

 In 1922, the Commission de l’enseignement et des beaux-arts (governmental Commission for education and fine arts) suggests honoring the story of Peignot: it transports the awls of the foundry in the building of the Imprimerie nationale (Government printing office), near Gutenberg street in Paris.
 And it proposes that the continuation of this street would be baptized "rue des Quatre-Frères-Peignot" (Four-brothers-Peignot street) in memory of Georges, André, Lucien and Rémy who died between September, 1914 and June, 1916, snatched by the World War I.